awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-spend-threshold.md

 The AWS Support team provides an initial response to your request within 24 hours\.

-In order to prevent our systems from being used to send unsolicited or malicious content, we have to consider each request carefully\.
-If we’re able to do so, we'll grant your request within this 24\-hour period\.
-However, if we need to obtain additional information from you, it might take longer to resolve your request\.
+To prevent our systems from being used to send unsolicited or malicious content, we consider each request carefully\.
+If we can, we will grant your request within this 24\-hour period\.
+However, if we need additional information from you, it might take longer to resolve your request\.

-We might not be able to grant your request if your use case doesn’t align with our policies\.
+If your use case doesn't align with our policies, we might be unable to grant your request\.

 ## Step 2: Update your SMS settings on the Amazon SNS console<a name="channels-sms-awssupport-spend-threshold-settings"></a>